 While Melnyk did so, Shevchenko put on his uniform cap, walked up the highway, and lit a cigar.
 As he puffed away, he watched the animals grazing and rooting around on either side of him.
 Their peaceful sounds reminded him of the family farm of his youth, except many of these animals had birth defects — winged piglets, humpbacked cows, oddly colored dogs, multi-headed horses, cats with monstrous ears, grossly deformed chickens, and countless albino elephants, among others.
 A mutant zoo of at least two dozen species.

-He shook his head in sympathy and briefly considered having his troops purge the area of animal life.
+He shook his head in sympathy and briefly considered advising his superiors to purge the area of animal life.
 However, they’d never get them all, and more would be born.
 Best to let nature take its course.
 They served as a warning to all who might venture up this road.
 Fallout from the reactor would make this land unsafe for up to twenty thousand years.
 Who knew if humans would still be around by then?
 In the meantime, the Exclusion Zone belonged to the animals.

 A majestic winged horse with purple skin and a horn stepped onto the highway and trotted toward him.
 He marvelled as it flapped its wings, and wished briefly it could actually fly.
 The creature appeared wary but kept coming, an unlit cigar in its mouth.
 A deathly stillness settled over the fields.
 Even the crickets fell silent.
 The hair on Shevchenko’s neck rose.